 Employee: Is the individual hired to perform the work of an authorized position.
-It is particularly important to distinguish between the work to be done (the position) and the employee doing the work, job evaluation review deals only with the appraisal of position (jobs), and not the performance of the people doing actual work.
+It is particularly important to distinguish between the work to be done (the position) and the employee doing the work.
+Job evaluation review deals only with the appraisal of positions (jobs), and not the performance of the individuals doing actual work.